Superior Court of California, San Bernardino County

 The other party and I have resolved our differences; can I cancel the restraining order?

-If you have a permanent restraining order, only a Judge can change or cancel a restraining order before it expires.
+If you have a restraining order, only a Judge can change or cancel a restraining order before it expires.
 If you wish to cancel your restraining order you will have to come into court and file the appropriate paperwork to set your matter for a hearing in front of the judge.